-Closed head drums are the best choice for storing and transporting low viscosity fluids.
+Closed head drums are the best for storing and transporting low-viscosity fluids.
 Watch the video below to learn how to dispense liquid from closed head drums.

 Plastic drums are usually made of high-quality plastic to ensure strength and durability.
 Rotationally molded drums are one of the best in the market right now.
 Unlike blow-molded drums, roto-molded drums have thicker, more consistent walls, giving them superior strength and durability.
 More importantly, roto-molding produces much more sophisticated drums with more efficiency and at a lower cost.

 You can store a wide variety of items in plastic drums, including dry, semi-liquid, and liquid products.
 Plastic may also be the only option for items on this list:

 Corrosive Materials: Plastic drums are more corrosive-resistant than metal ones, making them the ideal choice for use with many corrosive materials.
 Be sure to look for rotationally molded drums, such as our own Tamco® Drums, with their thicker walls.

 Lubricants, Detergents, Coolants, and Surfactants: Unlike metal drums, which can cause certain materials to oxidize, resulting in product loss, plastic does not cause oxidation.
 Make sure to choose drums with quality closures that provide airtight storage.

 Food and Beverages: Look for a food grade symbol, usually located on the bottom of the container.
 Food products well-suited to plastic drums include grains, herbs, and dry goods like flour and sugar.
 You may want to line the drum to reduce spillage for flavored food and beverages (i.e., not water).
 Shop Liners